trickster03/Shashtra/README.md

 ### Scalability and Performance

-* **Horizontal Scaling:** The Chat Service can be scaled horizontally by deploying multiple instances behind a load balancer.
 * **Redis Clustering:** Redis can be configured in a cluster for distributed context storage and increased resilience.
 * **Pinecone Scalability:** Pinecone is a managed service built for high performance and scalability.
 * **Round-Robin Load Balancing (Gemini):** Requests to the Gemini model are distributed using a Round-Robin algorithm to maximize throughput.